tompston/syro/README.md

 ```

+The CronScheduler has a method called `WithExecLogger` that can be optionally used to set a logger for the cron job executions.

 ### Http Requests

 You can build requests with the `syro.NewRequest()` function.
 It has multiple methods that can be used to further extend the request data.